 The longer you wait to take that next step, the more ground you cede to your competitors, the more likely you are to fall behind the industry curve.
 Customers already have high expectations for their digital experiences with your brand.
 Falling short of those expectations because you still have not adopted a digital transformation mindset into your model can be what determines whether you are the next Netflix or the next Blockbuster.

 As daunting as digital transformation can look, mastering it is essential for any business that wants to remain competitive, especially in a marketplace where customer experience is becoming the differentiator.
-To learn more, attend our upcoming webinar with Forbes Insights, “Digital transformation: Using data-driven insights for exceptional customer engagement,” on Wednesday, June 21.
+To learn more, watch our recorded webinar with Forbes Insights, “Digital transformation: Using data-driven insights for exceptional customer engagement.”